lithium battery storage

 Lithium-ion batteries dont like extreme temperatures.
 Leaving a battery connected to a tool in a hot garage or freezing shed can shorten its life or even permanently damage it.

-How to Clean and Store Batteries When They Are Not in Use
+How to Clean and Store Lithium Ion Batteries When They Are Not in Use

 1. Clean the Battery Terminals: Wipe the battery contacts with a clean, dry cloth or isopropyl alcohol to remove dust or grime.